Last updated:

 Step 3: Create your Map Items Collection List

 Create a map item collection list in Webflow and press Refresh in Dynamic Map App.
-Your CMS collection must include two plain-text fields: Latitude and Longitude.
+Your CMS collection must include at least two plain-text fields to make Dynamic Map work: Latitude and Longitude.

-Webflow CMS New Collection screen showing Collection Templates with the Create Map Items Collection List template highlighted for selection.
+Webflow CMS New Collection screen showing Collection Templates with the Create Map Items Collection List with the required fields for Dynamic Map to work: Plain Text Fields for "Latitude" and "Longitude" coordinates

 Step 4: Create Your Map